worldveil/impulse-response-audio-files/README.md

 ## Selection criteria

-Many IR datsets consist of hundreds (or thousands!) of recordings from a small handful (or even a single) room.
-This is not as useful when trying to perform augmentations on AI training set data.
+Many IR datsets consist of hundreds of recordings from a few (or even a single) room, or are for very specifc use cases like binural or spatial audio.

+This is not as useful when trying to perform augmentations on AI training set data for use in real world scenarios.
+Resources like [RealRIRs](https://github.com/jonashaag/RealRIRs) are lovely, but not really what I needed.

 Thus, I have included small, simple, but diverse datasets here.
-You're welcome :)
+And I often excluded many similar, undifferentiated responses from the same dataset.

 ## Usage in audio AI / ML